Vancouver Canadians (PCL): History

 Vancouver entered into a new player development contract with the California Angels in 1993.
-In their second year linked with the Angels, they won the division title besting the Salt Lake Gulls.
+In their second year linked with the Angels, they won the division title besting the Salt Lake Buzz.
 The Canadians faced the Albuquerque Dukes in the championship series, but were denied, losing 3–2.
 The club made postseason appearances in 1995 and 1997, but lost 3 games to 1 in both series to Salt Lake and the Edmonton Trappers, respectively.
 After the 1998 season, the Angels ended their relationship with Vancouver and signed on with Salt Lake.

 In the winter of 1998, Art Savage purchased the franchise and announced his intention to relocate the team.
 Moreover, the Canadians and the Oakland Athletics, who had were the club's first affiliate in 1978, signed a new agreement.
 The season would be of significance for baseball in Vancouver.
 The club posted an 84–58 record to win the west division.
 Vancouver defeated Salt Lake to earn the Pacific Conference title.
 The Canadians advanced to the championship series to face the Oklahoma RedHawks.
 Vancouver took the series in four games to claim the club's third Pacific Coast League championship.
 Resurrected in 1998, the Triple-A World Series pitted the Pacific Coast League's Canadians against their International League counterpart Charlotte Knights.
 With a young roster that included Barry Zito, Tim Hudson, and Mark Mulder, the Canadians and Knights traded wins through the first four games of the series.
 In the rubber match, Vancouver routed the Knights 16–2 to win the Triple-A World Series crown.
 Terrance Long earned the series Most Valuable Player Award with a slash line of .429, 9 hits, and 10 runs batted in.

 Despite a banner year, it would be Vancouver's last at the Triple-A level.
 After 22 seasons, the franchise moved south to Sacramento, California, where a new US$40 million ballpark awaited.
 Upon relocating to California's capital city, the team became the Sacramento River Cats.
 Vancouver would not be without baseball as the Southern Oregon Timberjacks of the Northwest League announced relocation to fill the void in Vancouver.
 The Canadians name resumed as members of the Class A Short Season Northwest League and then in 2021 became part of the High-A West of Minor League Baseball affiliated with the Toronto Blue Jays of Major League Baseball.